thisisanindya/Dog-Breed-Classifier/README.md

 ## Reflection - We have classified dog breeds using CNNs.
 We detected human faces with Haar feature-based cascade classifiers and dogs with ResNet-50 transfer learning.
 Finally, we classifed dog breeds by CNN models with and without transfer learning VGG16 and Inception V3.

 ## Improvement:
-### We can image Augmentation to improve furter performance.
+### We can do image Augmentation to improve performance further.
 ### We can increase number of epoch and use early stopping to monitor metrics and stop training when performance on a validation dataset starts to decrease.